agn453/Z280RC/README.md

 resulting CPM3BNK1.SYS appears to be working (and I'm now convinced there's a problem with CP/M 3 PIP corrupting buffers).

+Also added CPM3ADD2.MAC which (when assembled and linked) will show information about the running system's BIOS, SCB and disk drive data (DPH and DPB).

 08-Nov-2018
 -----------